ziap/ziap.github.io/content/blog/polymorphism/index.md

 +++

-When I first heard about run-time polymorphism in C++ using virtual methods, my first thoughts was like: "This is cool and all but why would I ever use this." then I continued to ignore it because I can always just work around instead of using it.
-Until recently my college lecturer told me that virtual methods is great for designing and maintaining applications with thousands of objects, I figured that I should write about what run-time polymorphism is, and why I think that there are better alternatives to it.
+When I first heard about run-time polymorphism in C++ using virtual methods, my first thoughts were like, "This is cool and all, but why would I ever use this?"
+Then I continued to ignore it because I could always just work around it instead of using it.
+Until recently, my college lecturer told me that using virtual methods is great for designing and maintaining applications with thousands of objects.
+I figured that I should write about what run-time polymorphism is, and why I still think that I don't need it.

 <!-- more -->

 # A brief introduction to polymorphism in C++

-Polymorphism means "many-shape", and in programming it means designing an API that works with multiple "shapes" of input, for example, a function that takes multiple data-type.
+Polymorphism means "many-shape", and in programming, it means designing an API that works with multiple "shapes" of input, for example, a function that takes multiple data-type.
 Consider the following function: